RuthAngus/seeing-double/README.md

 Identifying binary stars using their light curves only

 To generate a training and testing set, clone this repository and cd into it.
+This code produces light curves for 'single' stars and 'double' stars, where the double stars are two single star light curves added together.

 The function assemble_data in 'make_training_set.py' will generate synthetic light curves and save them to a directory of your choice (default is current